Motorized bicycle: France

 In France, the laws regulating moped and scooter (cyclomoteur) operation apply as well to the gas-powered motorized bicycle, variously known as a bicyclette motorisée, vélo motorisé, vélomoteur, or vélomoto.
 Under French law, no person under 14 years of age may operate a gas-powered motorized bicycle (defined as a bicycle with a gasoline motor under 50 cc displacement, and capable of a maximum speed of 45 km/h).
 All vélomotos or motorbikes must be registered, and all riders without a full driving license must pass a test and receive a certificate (Brevet de Sécurité Routière, or BSR) consisting of written exam and five hours of practical training, four and a half of which must be on public roads, with a driving school.
 All operators must carry third-party insurance and wear helmets, and a metal license tab with the owner's name (Plaque de nom) must be attached to the handlebars.
 Motorized bicycles are not permitted on French motorways, and riders must use cycle paths where provided.

-United Kingdom

-In United Kingdom, driving a motorised bicycle with a gasoline motor under 50cc, and max design speed of 30 mph is allowed for persons over 16 years old, needing a driving licence, and for the bike to be taxed, tested ("MOTed"), and insured.
-The rider also has to pass a Compulsory Basic Training (CBT) before going on the road.
-All bigger bikes have a minimum age of 17.